Sign up to our Newsletter

 • Negotiating settlements on behalf of their clients

-• Providing legal guidance and council to first-time homeowners or sellers, real estate managers, and other property owners
+• Providing legal guidance and counsel to first-time homeowners or sellers, real estate managers, and other property owners

 • Preparing and reviewing legal documents, including purchase agreements, titles and mortgages, and transfers